charliemikels/figura-music-player/README.md

 ## Installation

-This version of this script was built for Figura 0.1.5b.
-Check the Github releases for versions compatible with older versions of Figura.
+This version of this script was built for Figura 0.1.6.
+Check [the releases page](https://github.com/charliemikels/figura-music-player/releases) for versions compatible with older versions of Figura.

 This repo is a complete, ready to go, Figura avatar, but the good stuff is all in the `scripts/music_player` directory.
 You can download this entire repo and just use it as your avatar, or extract the scripts and merge them with your existing avatar.